checkeverything.ch

 Economiesuisse and the Swiss Trade Association (SGV) recommend rejection, citing potential competitive disadvantages.

-The Buildings Programme, Pronovo's one-time payment for photovoltaics, cantonal top-ups (energiefranken.ch) and tax deductions for energy-efficient renovations all remain applicable.
+The Buildings Programme, Pronovo's one-time payment for photovoltaics, cantonal top-ups (energiefranken.ch) and tax deductions for energy-efficient renovations all remain applicable — none of them depended on the initiative.

 Related Articles

-Editorial Note: Last updated 28 May 2026.
-Content draws on publicly accessible sources — primarily publications of the Swiss Federal Chancellery (bk.admin.ch), the Federal Council's dispatch and the argument papers from the initiative committee and the business associations.
-Subsidy amounts reflect the conditions of the Buildings Programme and Pronovo (status May 2026); cantonal top-ups are listed at energiefranken.ch.
-This article is provided for informational purposes and is not a voting recommendation or individual tax or financial advice.
+Editorial Note: Last updated 13 June 2026.
+The vote took place on 8 March 2026 and the initiative was rejected (70.71% No); the official figures are published by the Swiss Federal Chancellery on bk.admin.ch.
+Content also draws on the Federal Council's dispatch and the argument papers from the initiative committee and the business associations.
+Subsidy amounts reflect the conditions of the Buildings Programme and Pronovo (status June 2026); cantonal top-ups are listed at energiefranken.ch.
+This article is provided for informational purposes and is not individual tax, energy or financial advice.
 For binding information, contact your cantonal energy agency, the tax authority or a qualified specialist.
-Official vote results are published on bk.admin.ch after 8 March 2026.

 More interesting articles